SDGforskning/sdg-strings/SDG03_query_action_WoS.md

       )
       NEAR/5
           (
-            ("develop*" OR "research*" OR "novel" OR "new") NEAR/5 ("medicine$" OR "medication$" OR "therapy" OR "therapies" OR "therapeutic$" OR "vaccin*" OR "drug$" OR "cures" OR "treatment$")
+            ("develop*" OR "research*" OR "R&D" OR "novel" OR "new") NEAR/5 ("medicine$" OR "medication$" OR "therapy" OR "therapies" OR "therapeutic$" OR "vaccin*" OR "drug$" OR "cures" OR "treatment$")
           )
   )
   AND
+    ("neglected tropical disease$"
+    OR "buruli ulcer"
+    OR "chagas"
+    OR "dengue"
+    OR "chikungunya"
+    OR "dracunculiasis" OR "guinea-worm disease"
+    OR "echinococcosis"
+    OR "foodborne trematodiases"
+    OR "human african trypanosomiasis" OR "sleeping sickness" OR "leishmaniasis"
+    OR "leprosy"
-    ("neglected tropical disease$" OR "buruli ulcer" OR "chagas" OR "dengue" OR "chikungunya" OR "dracunculiasis" OR "guinea-worm disease" OR "echinococcosis" OR "foodborne trematodiases" OR "human african trypanosomiasis" OR "sleeping sickness" OR "leishmaniasis" OR "leprosy" OR "lymphatic filariasis" OR "mycetoma" OR "chromoblastomycosis" OR "deep mycoses" OR "onchocerciasis" OR "river blindness" OR "rabies" OR "scabies" OR "schistosomiasis" OR "soil-transmitted helminthiases" OR "snakebite envenoming" OR "taeniasis" OR "cysticercosis" OR "trachoma" OR "yaws"
+    OR "lymphatic filariasis"
+    OR "mycetoma" OR "chromoblastomycosis" OR "deep mycoses" OR "onchocerciasis" OR "river blindness"
+    OR "rabies"
+    OR "scabies"
+    OR "schistosomiasis"
+    OR "soil-transmitted helminthias*" OR "hookworm$" OR "roundworm$" OR "whipworm$" OR "Ascaris lumbricoides" OR "Trichuris trichiura" OR "Necator americanus" OR "Ancylostoma duodenale"
+    OR "snakebite envenoming"
+    OR "taeniasis" OR "cysticercosis"
+    OR "trachoma"
+    OR "yaws"
     OR "least developed countr*" OR "least developed nation$" OR "developing countr*" OR "developing nation$" OR "developing states" OR "developing world" OR "less developed countr*" OR "less developed nation$"